ayunsis/CS177_pj/src/paper/main.typ

 which would cause an extremely high memory consumptiondue to the high training data volume and is unfeasible on normal computers.

-In alternative, our team switched to the format .h5 (h5py file), which supports instant writing and solve the issue, resulting in 40.1 GiB training grid.
+In alternative, our team switched to the format *.h5 (h5py file)*, which supports instant writing and solves the issue, resulting in 40.1 GiB training grid.

 == Network

 === Structure
 The pytorch network structure is similar to the original tensorflow version except for two main difference:
-- 1.Due to the Conv3D API requirement in pytorch, the input 4D tensor shape is permuted to (batch_size, 28, 20, 20, 20)
+- 1.Due to the Conv3D API requirement in pytorch, the input 4D tensor shape is permuted to (batch_size, 28, 20, 20, 20).

 - 2.Pytorch lacks direct L2 regularization API, the final linear layer in the fully connected part is therefore set a weight decay to imitate the effect.

 === Training
 The training process is performed on training set and validation set, the validation set is partitioned from the training 4D tensor, indexed from 41000 to 48520, same as the original network.
-The final training set shape: (41000, 20, 20, 20, 28), validation set shape: (7520, 20, 20, 20, 28), the final dataset ratio is train : validation : test = 84.00% : 15.42% : 0.58%
+The final training set shape: *(41000, 20, 20, 20, 28)*, validation set shape: *(7520, 20, 20, 20, 28)*, the final dataset ratio is train : validation : test = *84.00% : 15.42% : 0.58%*

 Notice that the original training hyperparameters failed to converge in our experiments on the pytorch network, both the original hyperparameter and our current hyperparameter choice are presented in the following table:
 #tablefig(